divyakanth07/Data-Analytis-using-R-programming-SRMIST-MCA-I--F-/README.md

      - Train a KNN model using the `class` library.
      - Evaluate the model's performance using accuracy for various values of `k`.
    - **Algorithm**: K-Nearest Neighbors (using the `class` library in R).
+### 4. **Random Forest using Iris dataset**
+   - **Description**: The Random Forest algorithm is used to classify the species of iris flowers based on their measurements.
+Hyperparameter tuning is performed using cross-validation.
+   - **Dataset**: `iris.csv` (included in R by default)
+   - **Steps**:
+     - Split the data into training and testing sets.
+     - Train a Random Forest model using the `randomForest` library.
+     - Perform hyperparameter tuning for the `mtry` parameter using a grid search.
+     - Plot the results of the hyperparameter tuning.
+   - **Algorithm**: Random Forest (using the `randomForest` and `caret` libraries in R).

 ## Files in the Repository

 - **titanic.csv**: Titanic dataset used for the Decision Tree and Naive Bayes algorithms.
 - **iris.csv**: Iris dataset used for the KNN algorithm.
-- **decision_tree_titanic.R**: R script for implementing the Decision Tree algorithm on the Titanic dataset.
+- **decisionTree.R**: R script for implementing the Decision Tree algorithm on the Titanic dataset.
-- **naive_bayes_titanic.R**: R script for implementing the Naive Bayes algorithm on the Titanic dataset.
+- **naivebayes.R**: R script for implementing the Naive Bayes algorithm on the Titanic dataset.
-- **knn_iris.R**: R script for implementing the KNN algorithm on the Iris dataset.
+- **K nearest integer using iris database.R**: R script for implementing the KNN algorithm on the Iris dataset.
+- **randomForest.R**: R script for implementing the Random Forest algorithm on the Iris dataset with hyperparameter tuning.

 ## Installation and Setup